 - Lily bulbs will land on the shelves this month.
 Plant them as soon as they are available.
-Trim the flower stalks from old Liliums at ground level.
+Trim the flower stalks on old Liliums to ground level.

 - Continue planting spring-flowering bulbs.
 Water bulbs deeply and ensure they never dry out completely.
-Feed fortnightly with Hadeco Bulb food (on SPECIAL now).
-Feed fading bulbs to boost them for next season.
+Feed fortnightly with bulb food or organic 3:1:5.
+Keep feeding fading bulbs to boost them for next season.

 - Dead-head winter-flowering annuals to encourage further flowers.
-Continue planting winter-flowering seedlings like Pansies, Violas, Poppies, Primulas, Calendula, Stocks, Sweet Peas, Cineraria, Primulas and Primroses.
-Feed fortnightly with Talborne seedling food or liquid fertiliser.
+Continue planting winter-flowering seedlings like Pansies, Violas, Poppies, Primulas, Calendula, Stocks, Cineraria, Primulas and Primroses.
+Feed fortnightly with seedling food or liquid fertiliser.
 Mulch well.

 - May is the perfect month for planting roses.
 Come spring they will be settled and you will be rewarded with strong growth and lovely blooms.
 Choose from our incredibly wide variety of roses.